 “Yes sir!” said Octavia as she urged Frisco into an easy trot toward the makeshift gate.

 Tyler was now standing with Bethany and Freedom.
 Looking up at Bethany he said, “Your mom told Antonia how you used to jump on Starbuck’s back with no halter and just ride him around in his paddock, but you need some formal training.
 Eventually I’m going to show you how to use your legs and hips to communicate with your horse, but now we’ll keep it simple.
-The four main parts of the horse are the hindquarters, ribs, withers, and pole.
+The four main parts of the horse are the hindquarters, ribs, withers, and poll.
 You apply pressure on both sides of the ribs to move forward.
 If you want to turn, you just apply pressure to one side.
 For instance, when turning right, apply pressure to the left side and lay the left rein lightly on her neck.
 If you have to, you can lightly pull the right rein, but that won’t be necessary with Freedom.
 The main thing is that you don’t want to yank her head around.
 Now try it.
 Urge her forward and then practice turning both ways at the walk.”

 Octavia did as she was told and lightly squeezed Freedom’s sides to urge her into a walk and then she turned right using her left leg against the horse’s side and then after a few more steps forward, did the same thing to the left.